 Also, when a bent pipe is buried in the ground and vibration is applied, besides bending moment produced at the bent portion, there will be axial stresses produced near the bend of the pipeline in the direction perpendicular to the advance of the wave motion, as stated in Section 16.2.
-This characteristic seen at the bend of a pipeline does not agree with the results obtained for curved portions in the earthquake observations on buried steel pipe at Matsushiro, but in model tests this is the type of result obtained, and the type of result obtained.
+This characteristic seen at the bend of a pipeline does not agree with the results obtained for curved portions in the at the internet earthquake observations on buried steel pipe at Matsushiro; but in model tests this is thereby of result obtained and the start of the second of the second second second second second second second second second second second second second second second s 17.4 EARTHQUAKE DAMAGE TO UNDERGROUND STRUCTURES

-3. INTRODUCTION TO EARTHQUAKE ENGINEERING
+العروبية المرتجلي INTRODUCTION TO EARTHQUAKE ENGINEERING. .
+518